Crafting conversation to create high performance: A Masterclass

 This masterclass is being designed and delivered through the Public Service Research Group

-What you will receive: Morning Tea, Lunch and Afternoon Tea
+What you will receive: Morning Tea, Lunch, Afternoon Tea and a certificate of attendance

 Professor Deborah Blackman

 Deborah Blackman is a Professor in Public Sector Management Strategy and Deputy Director of the Public Service Research Group at UNSW, Canberra.
 She researches knowledge transfer in a range of applied, real world contexts.
 The common theme of her work is creating new organisational conversations in order to improve organisational effectiveness.
 Research projects have included leading a joint collaborative project with the Australian Public Service Commission which is working on Strengthening the Performance Management Framework; the role of social capital in long-term disaster recovery funded by the Toyota foundation, and an ARC grant considering Whole of Government from which she developed a new diagnostic model to support effective joined-up working.
 She has written extensively on performance management with articles in Review of Public Personnel Administration, Australian Journal of Public Administration and Journal of Organizational Change Management.
 For more information please see; https://research.unsw.edu.au/people/professor-deborah-blackman.

 Dr Fiona Buick